 There are also QR Boards displayed in each pharmacy.
 These provide access to information on a range of services through a smart phone or device.
-One of the QR links is for sexual health services and information within Hywel Dda.
+One of the QR links on the QR board is for sexual health services and information within Hywel Dda.